-Abayomi disclosed this on his Facebook account @ProfAkinolaAbayomi, on Sunday, while giving the state’s COVID-19 update for July 30 and July 31.
+Abayomi disclosed this through his Facebook account @ProfAkinolaAbayomi, on Sunday, while giving the state’s COVID-19 update for July 30 and 31.

 According to him, 4,437 tests were conducted on the reported dates, out of which 519 new COVID-19 infections were confirmed.

 “The new infections increased the state’s total COVID-19 cases to 63,872,” Abayomi said.

 He said that there are currently 2,783 active COVID-19 cases in communities being managed under the state’s Home-Based Care.

 Abayomi disclosed that the number of patients receiving treatment at the state’s isolation facilities had increased from 128 to 136 persons.